-THEOREM 2.5.
-Let X be a smooth irreducible projective variety with ample canonical or anticanonical sheaf.
+Theorem 2.5 Let X be a smooth irreducible projective variety with ample canonical or anticanonical sheaf.
 If $\mathcal{D} = D^b{coh}(X)$ is equivalent as a graded category to $D^b{coh}(X')$ for some other smooth algebraic variety X', then X is isomorphic to X'.

-Note that this theorem is stronger than just a reconstruction for a variety with an ample canonical or anticanonical sheaf from its derived category: since X' might not have an ample canonical or anticanonical sheaf, the situation is not symmetric with respect to X and X'.
+This theorem is stronger than just a reconstruction for a variety with ample canonical or anticanonical sheaf from its derived category.
+Let us mention that since X'might not have ample canonical or anticanonical sheaf, the situation is not symmetric with respect to X and X'.